christxnele/cse135proj/README.md

 ## Reports Page — Tab by Tab

 The reports page (`/reports.php`) is the main analytical interface.
-Access to each tab is controlled by role — `super_admin` and `analyst` can see all tabs and post comments; `viewer` sees all tabs read-only; analysts with a restricted `allowed_sections` JSONB field only see their assigned tabs.
+Access to each tab is controlled by role — `super_admin` and `analyst` can see all tabs and post comments; `viewer` sees only saved reports; analysts with a restricted `allowed_sections` JSONB field only see their assigned tabs.

 ### Traffic & Engagement